Commercial Energy Performance Certificates (EPCs)

 - output documents including recommendations for improvement

-So what is involved in generating an EPC?
+So what is involved in producing an EPC?

-From January 2013 these EPCs have been stored on a central register operated by the Energy Saving Trust on behalf of the Scottish Government.
+From Jan-2013 EPCs have been stored on a central register operated by the Energy Saving Trust on behalf of the Scottish Government.
 You can search for individual EPCs by report reference number (RRN) obtained by looking at the top of the EPC.

 BREAKING NEWS on Scottish EPCs – Section 63 (or England/Wales – Minimum Energy Efficiency Standards MEES)